 The principal investigator and all subinvestigators must report all actual or potential significant financial interests and any conflicts of interest for partially or fully commercially sponsored studies to the campus Conflict of Interest program office using California Form 700-U, available online from the UCSD Office of Grants and Contracts website (http://ocga.ucsd.edu).
 This disclosure policy applies to the principal investigator, subinvestigators, and all personnel responsible for the design, conduct or reporting of the study.
 The policy pertains to interests in business, non-profit and public entities in an area related to the research, where the entity could reasonably appear to affect or be affected by the design, conduct, or reporting of the sponsored project.
 The IRB takes into consideration whether the potential conflicts of interests might adversely affect subject welfare.
-The UCSD and VASDHS Independent Review Committee (IRC) work with the investigator to take steps to manage reduce or eliminate the conflict.
+The UCSD and VASDHS IRCs work with the investigator to take steps to manage reduce or eliminate the conflict.

 For the purpose of this document, Significant Financial Interest means anything of monetary value, including but not limited to, salary or other payments for services (e.g., consulting fees or honoraria); equity interests (e.g., stocks, stock options or other ownership interests); and intellectual property rights (e.g., patents, copyrights and royalties from such rights).
-The term does not include: Salary, royalties, or other remuneration from the applicant institution; Any ownership interests in the institution, if the institution is an applicant under the SBIR Program; Income from seminars, lectures, or teaching engagements sponsored by public or nonprofit entities; Income from service on advisory committees or review panels for public or nonprofit entities; An equity interest that when aggregated for the Investigator and the Investigator's spouse and dependent children does not exceed \$10,000 in value as determined through reference to public prices or other reasonable measures of fair market value, and does not represent more than a five percent ownership interest in any single entity; and salary, royalties or other payments that when aggregated for the Investigator and the Investigator's spouse and dependent children over a twelve month period are not expected to exceed \$10,000.
+The term does not include: Salary, royalties, or other remuneration from the applicant institution; Any ownership interests in the institution, if the institution is an applicant under the SBIR Program; Income from seminars, lectures, or teaching engagements sponsored by public or nonprofit entities; An equity interest that when aggregated for the Investigator and the Investigator's spouse and dependent children does not exceed \$10,000 in value as determined through reference to public prices or other reasonable measures of fair market value, and does not represent more than a five percent ownership interest in any single entity; and salary, royalties or other payments that when aggregated for the Investigator and the Investigator's spouse and dependent children over a twelve month period are not expected to exceed \$10,000.